ansys/pyfluent-visualization/doc/source/api/visualization/matplot_windows_manager.rst

 Matplotlib windows manager
 ==========================

-This class manages `Matplotlib` windows and provides methods to directly interact with them.
-By registering these methods with ``EventsManager``, plots can be updated during run time.
+The ``MatplotWindowsManager`` class provides for managing and directly interacting with Matplotlib windows.
+By registering these methods with ``EventsManager``, you can update plots during run time.

 The following example updates ``window-1`` and ``window-2`` during solution initialization and whenever data is read.
 During the calculation, it also updates both windows at the end of every time step.

 .. code-block:: python